-Welcome to Acupuncture That Works in Northwich, a very different kind of Acupuncturist situated in Northwich in the heart of Cheshire.
-We’re often asked ‘what is acupuncture?’ and ‘how can it help me?’ so this site hopes to be able to answer these questions and many others you may have about Acupuncture.
+Welcome to our clinic, a very different kind of Acupuncturist, based in Northwich.
+Practicing alternative medicine, we’re often asked ‘what is it?’ and ‘how can it help me?’ so this site hopes to be able to answer these questions, and many others, you may have about services available in our clinic.

-Acupuncture is the ancient Eastern art of providing therapy to individuals who have ailments.
-The principle is that if you are suffering from pain it is because the body’s Qi (Chi) has been disturbed, and the process involves the insertion of very fine needles into the ‘channels’ which Eastern medicine believe flow around your body, helping your Qi to flow and to re-establish a balance between the body’s Yin and Yang.
+It is the ancient Eastern art of providing therapy to individuals who have ailments.
+The principle is that if you are suffering from pain, it is because the body’s Qi (Chi) has been disturbed, and the process involves the insertion of very fine needles into the ‘channels’ which Eastern medicine practitioners believe flow around your body, helping your Qi to flow and to re-establish a balance between the body’s Yin and Yang.

-Acupuncture That Works in Northwich is a new type of Acupuncturist, where we use traditional Chinese methods with a modern twist.
-We don’t claim to be better than Western medicine, but instead prefer to work alongside traditional methods.
-If you want to find out more about Acupuncture That Works in Northwich then please feel free to call us on 0800 051 76 88.
+We call ourselves a new type of Acupuncturist.
+We use traditional Chinese methods with a modern twist.
+Practitioners in our clinic don’t claim to be better than Western medicine, but instead prefer to work alongside traditional methods.
+If you want to find out more about our Northwich clinic then please feel free to call us on 0800 051 76 88

-Estimates vary but records show that Acupuncture has been practiced continuously for over 3000 years and is regarded as one of the most ancient practiced forms known to man.
+Estimates vary but records show that this type of alternative medicine has been practised continuously for over 3,000 years and is regarded as one of the most ancient practised forms known to man.

-Acupuncture works on the principle that any pain or illness that affects your body is because your ‘qi’ (pronounced Chee) or ‘energy’ has been disturbed.
-In Chinese medicine your ‘qi’ can be disturbed by seven basic emotions which are joy, grief, sadness, fear, anger, fright and worry.
-Acupuncture therefore is aimed at rebalancing the ‘qi’ and removing the imbalance in these emotions.
+It works on the principle that any pain or illness that affects your body is because your ‘Qi’ (pronounced chee) or ‘energy’ has been disturbed.
+In Chinese medicine your Qi can be disturbed by seven basic emotions which are joy, grief, sadness, fear, anger, fright and worry.
+Such a therapy therefore is aimed at re-balancing the Qi and removing the imbalance in these emotions.

-The word Acupuncture has latin roots.
-The latin ‘acus’ means a needle ‘acupuncture’ ‘to puncture with a needle‘.
-Acupuncture involves the insertion of very fine needles, usually no thicker than a human hair, into the body to stimulate acu-points along the channels, or as they are sometimes known, the meridians.
-These channels or meridians are the Lung Channel, Large Intestine Channel, Stomach Channel, Spleen Channel, Heart Channel, Small Intestine Channel, Bladder Channel, Kidney Channel, Pericardium Channel, Sanjiao Channel, Gallbaldder Channel, Liver Channel, Du Channel and the Ren Channel.
+The word itself has Latin roots.
+The Latin acus means a needle; ‘Acupuncture,’ ‘to puncture with a needle.‘ It involves the insertion of very fine needles, usually no thicker than a human hair, into the body to stimulate acu-points along the channels, or, as they are sometimes known, the meridians.
+These channels, or meridians, are the Lung Channel, Large Intestine Channel, Stomach Channel, Spleen Channel, Heart Channel, Small Intestine Channel, Bladder Channel, Kidney Channel, Pericardium Channel, Sanjiao Channel, Gallbladder Channel, Liver Channel, Du Channel and the Ren Channel.

-Acupuncture aims to remove blockages in the flow of qi by diffusing lactic acid and carbon monoxide that accumulate in muscle tissue and can cause stiffness.
+Acupuncture available at our clinic aims to remove blockages in the flow of Qi by diffusing lactic acid and carbon monoxide that accumulate in muscle tissue and can cause stiffness.
 It can also create abnormal pressure on nerves, lymph nodes and the blood vessels which often manifest in adversely affecting the function of the skeletal system and internal organs.

 Why use Acupuncture?

-At Acupuncture That Works we categorise our Acupuncture into four key areas:
+At the Northwich acupuncture clinic, we categorise it into four key areas:

-- To relieve the symptoms of sickness including nausea, vomiting and irritable bowel syndrome.
+- Sickness, including nausea, vomiting and irritable bowel syndrome.

-- As an aid for pain relief, particularly back pain, dental pain and muscular pain including sports injuries
+- Pain relief, particularly back pain, dental pain and muscular pain including sports injuries.

-- To help with addiction, detoxification, fertility and revitalisation including facial acupuncture
+- Addiction, detoxification, fertility and revitalisation including facial rejuvenation.

-- As an aid towards balanced living including stress problems, insomnia and weight control.
+- Balanced living including stress problems, insomnia, depression and weight control.

-If you would like to find out more about the benefits of traditional chinese acupuncture but with a modern approach then please contact us on 0800 051 76 88.
+If you would like to find out more about the benefits of traditional Chinese method but with a modern approach then please contact us on 0800 051 76 88.

 Disclaimer: At Acupuncture That Works we are conscious that there are lots of claims made about the results that people can get from using Acupuncture.
 To be clear, we aim to make no such claims ourselves.
 We will never claim that Acupuncture will work within a specified time nor that it will bring a specified result.
+We can say that it is possible to deliver short term improvement and short term relief in certain circumstances.
 It is not and never will be, a miracle cure.